 - Prince William SoundKeeper, a community based, non-profit organization that works to protect and enhance water quality in Prince William Sound, Alaska through community-based stewardship, problem solving education and advocacy

-- The Alaska Center for the Environment, a nonprofit environmental advocacy and educational organization dedicated to the conservation of Alaska’s natural resources
+- The Alaska Center, a nonprofit environmental advocacy and educational organization dedicated to the conservation of Alaska’s natural resources

 - The Alaska Wilderness Recreation and Tourism Association, a non-profit organization supporting the management of Alaska’s wild places and the development of diverse travel businesses, communities and conservation interests.